 Now enter your User ID (or email in some cases) and your Password in the login page.

 After you have entered your User ID and Password, click on the Login button.

-Next, in case of some brokers you will need to enter your 2 Factor Authentication PIN to login.
+Next, in the case of some brokers, you will need to enter your 2 Factor Authentication PIN to log in.